-In the long-term, benzos can cause different side effects.
+In the long term, benzos can cause different side effects.
 Among them are:

-Teenagers and young adults who use benzodiazepines and other drugs are more vulnerable to changes in their brain.
+Teenagers and young adults who use benzodiazepines and other drugs are more vulnerable to changes in their brains.
 According to the U.S. Drug Enforcement Administration, this is because their brain is growing at a very fast pace at this age.
 The prefrontal cortex grows until a person is in their early 20s.
 This means the part of the brain that assists with making decisions changes along with their drug use.

 To top it off, teenagers’ brains are wired to make questionable decisions from time to time even without drugs, according to a paper published by the University of Minnesota Medical School.

 A teen’s brain starts changing at around ages 11 or 12.
-This puts teens in a more difficult position because their brain will react to drugs by rewarding them for continuing to use them.
+This puts teens in a more difficult position because their brains will react to drugs by rewarding them for continuing to use them.
 As a result, they are set up for addiction as they continue to grow.

 Although more research is needed about how benzos can affect their brain, there is research on what alcohol can do.
 Alcohol is also a depressant and known to affect the way a teen’s brain develops.